marzeq/axobot/README.md

-# robomarzeq (the name's going to change)
+# MarzeqsUtilities

-### This is a multipurpose Discord bot, but mostly containing fun commands
+### This is a multipurpose Discord bot, but mostly containing fun and utility commands

 ---